-Consensus clustering can be enabled by setting consensus_cluster=TRUE.
-Consensus clustering runs ExoLabel on the input graph multiple times, transforming weight values according to a sigmoid function.
-By default, this runs nine times for sigmoids with scale 0.5 and shape c(0,0.2,0.4,0.6,0.8,1.0,1.33,1.67 collapsing weights below 0.1 to zero.
+By default, this runs nine times for shape parameters c(0,0.2,0.4,0.6,0.8,1.0,1.33,1.67,2.0), collapsing weights below 0.1 to zero.
 The resulting clusters form a network such that the edge weight between any two nodes connected in the initial graph is the proportion of clusters they shared over clustering runs.
 This network is used for a final label propagation run, which identifies the consensus clusters.
 Users can specify a numeric vector as input to consensus_cluster, which will override the default shape parameters and number of iterations.